d3vilh/raspberry-gateway/README.md

 ![Pi-hole on the Internet Pi](/images/pi-hole.png)

-[**OpenVPN**](https://openvpn.net) server and [OpenVPN-web-ui](https://github.com/adamwalach/openvpn-web-ui) as lightweight web administration interface for OpenVPN:
+[**OpenVPN**](https://openvpn.net) server and **OpenVPN-web-ui** as lightweight web administration interface:

 ![OpenVPN WEB UI](/images/OpenVPN-UI-Home.png)

-[**Raspi Monitoring**](https://github.com/d3vilh/raspberry-gateway/tree/master/raspi-monitoring) which includes Gafana and Prometheus along with a few exporters to monitor your Raspberry server utilisation (CPU,MEM,I/O, Tempriture and Storage usage) with Internet connection statisitcs graphs based on Speedtest.net tests results, HTTP push tests for desired sites to mesure Internet connection, ping stats and overall network availability:
+[**Raspi Monitoring**](https://github.com/d3vilh/raspberry-gateway/tree/master/raspi-monitoring) to monitor your Raspberry server utilisation (CPU,MEM,I/O, Tempriture, storage usage) and Internet connection.
+Internet connection statistics is based on [Speedtest.net exporter](https://github.com/MiguelNdeCarvalho/speedtest-exporter) results, ping stats and overall Internet availability tests based on HTTP push methods running by [Blackbox exporter](https://github.com/prometheus/blackbox_exporter) to the desired internet sites:

 ![Raspberry Monitoring Dashboard in Grafana picture 1](/images/raspi-monitoring_1.png)
 ![Raspberry Monitoring Dashboard in Grafana picture 2](/images/raspi-monitoring_2.png)

+All this functionality based on [Grafana](https://grafana.com) and [Prometheus](http://prometheus.io/).
   > If you use the included Raspi Monitoring, it **will download a decently-large amount of data through your Internet connection on a daily basis**.
 You can completetly shutdown containers belongs to the `Raspi-monitoring stack` with **Portainer** or tune the `raspi-monitoring` setup to not run the speedtests as often.

-[**Portainer**](https://www.portainer.io) is a lightweight ‘universal’ management interface that can be used to easily manage Docker or K8S containers and environments which included into [raspberry-gateway](https://github.com/d3vilh/raspberry-gateway) project:
+[**Portainer**](https://www.portainer.io) is a lightweight *universal* management interface that can be used to easily manage Docker or K8S containers and environments which included into [raspberry-gateway](https://github.com/d3vilh/raspberry-gateway) project:

 ![Portainer](/images/portainer.png)